-It is highly unlikely that one option will be ideal for all people, so it is very important that you gauge your needs before looking at some of our best options.
+It is doubtful that one option will be ideal for everyone, so you must gauge your needs before looking at some of our best options.

 The right subwoofer can make a huge difference to your home theater experience, and if you have any doubts about whether or not you’re looking at the right option for your needs, you can always come back to this guide and let it act as a refresher for you.

-Just remember, enhance your home theater by picking the right subwoofer to work with it!
+Just remember, enhance your home theater by picking the right subwoofer to work with.

 If you haven’t got a good one yet, take a look at these 7.1 home theater systems today, you might just fall in love.